 June: LGBTQ Journalists, The"Invisible Diversity"on TV

-September: Latino/Spanish Speaking Journalists Share
+Planned: Latino/Spanish Speaking Journalists Share

 Prof. Bob Rucker produces these candid insider conversations, and draws out thoughtful interactions for better understanding of what individual cultural identities bring to the TV industry.
 They also discover and inspire common ground for continuing discussions at broadcast stations nationwide .
 These eye opening talks help energize brainstorming in newsrooms looking to do more meaningful storytelling that informs, and connects with all viewers from every cultural community.